NewAlexandria/leadership_readme/qa-test-framework.md

 ## Kinds of Quality to Test

-The following model deals with a topics that range from layers to feature-level test matter.
+The following testing model deals with topics that range from layers, to feature-level test matter.
 Many of these can be abstracted into any single implementation layer, such as frontend or middleware.

+This serves more as a gedanken to guide thinking about complex or uncertain areas of testing / quality, and how to draw lines regarding where that area sits within the overall test plan.

 ![](assets/testing-quality-component.png)